 Consumption of alcohol or other types of intoxicants during the trek is strictly prohibited.

-I am a solo traveler, Can I Join?
+I am a solo traveller, Can I Join?

 Yes, Definitely you can.